 It’s not often that doubles is featured in pro tennis.
-Fed Cup and David Cup are the exceptions.
-Receiver signals, enhanced “I” formation, and first strike tennis are only the take home lessons.
+Fed Cup and BJK Cup are the exceptions.
+Serving/Receiving signals, enhanced “I” formation, and first strike tennis are only the take home lessons.
 The intangibles, the home crowd and the enthusiasm of the worlds singles stars who have to show their doubles prowess, are the real draw for the tennis fan.
-The semi-finals this weekend were amazingly fun.
-Don’t miss the finals in December!
+The revised formats for both events bring the excitement around the world and often in smaller cities where the events are more accessible.

 First of all, I loved our USTA team’s clinic with you last week from beginning to end, especially our work with the Australian Formation and “I” [Ey] Formation.
 Both formations worked amazingly well in our last line 3 doubles match which we won easily.
 I’ve never had so many winners at the net.